otam-mato/JavaScript_de-obfuscation_re-engineering/README.md

 ---

-## Step 1: Understanding the Objective
+## **Step 1: Identify the Objective**
-To understand the objective, bypass the built-in logic to display the decoded message directly.
-The alert message was obtained by decoding the provided base64 strings:
+Start by bypassing the built-in logic to directly display the decoded message.
+This alert message is derived from decoding the given base64 strings:

 ```javascript
 alert(atob("YWxlcn"+"QoIkNvbmdy"+"YXR1bGF0aW9uc"+"yBPaCAxMzM3I"+"E9uZSEgWW91IGh"+"hdmUgZm91bmQgbXkg"+"dHJlYXN1cmUhIik="));